-Finding: Electrical - Switches / Power Points - Damaged/Faulty replacements as required.
+Finding: Electrical - Power Points - Damaged/Faulty

-The switches / power points in areas were found to be damaged or faulty at the time of inspection.
+The power points in areas were found to be damaged or faulty at the time of inspection.
 This occurs generally when the building materials have either aged and decayed or as a result of impact damage (accidental or deliberate).

-Repair and/or replacement of the switches/power points is advised to ensure the fixture and it's associated structures are safe and fully operational.
-A licensed electrician should be appointed to repair/replace the light switches/power points as soon as possible.
-Please engage a licensed electrician to further inspect the property for the repairs and
+Repair and/or replacement of the power points is advised to ensure the fixture and it's associated structures are safe and fully operational.
+A licensed electrician should be appointed to repair/replace the power points as soon as possible.

+Please engage a licensed electrician to further inspect the property for the repairs and replacements as required.